rolandkrause/FAIR-training-handbook/docs/chapters/chapter_02.md

 The key point of Rule 6 is: “Training materials need to be captured in interoperable formats, so that they can be used in different contexts (e.g., operating systems and software) and built upon later.
 For materials like slides, it is important that other trainers are able to (re)use, fine-tune or even extend them.
 This means that you should choose a format that supports editing and extension.

-Put in simple terms, training material is interoperable when we are able to take parts of it, like slides, exercises, images, etc., and incorporate them in other course material or export it in a different context, as well as fix errors or extend it.
+Training material is interoperable when we are able to take individual slides, exercises, or images and incorporate them in other course material or export it in a different context, as well as fix errors or extend it.
 This is doable to different extent depending on the material format.
-Taking parts of a video or modifying a pdf is not impossible, but often requires a licence for the appropriate software or skills not easy to own.
-Using, e.g., text or markdown files will facilitate the updates of materials or their integration into a new context or a different set of materials.
+Taking parts of a video or modifying a PDF is not impossible, but often requires a licence for the appropriate software or skills not easy to own.
+Individual images or markdown files support the updates of materials or their integration into a new materials.
 Interoperable formats, according to this definition, facilitate the reuse of materials as described in point 1 above.

 Does interoperability always implies reusability?
 Does a format that supports material editing and extension guarantee that the material can be easily reused?
 In principle yes, but it is not always the case.